 The director was Ang Lee, who also helmed movies such as Crouching Tiger, Hidden Dragon, Brokeback Mountain, and Life of Pi.
 The screenwriter was Emma Thompson, who also stars as the eldest sister, Elinor Dashwood, and who won both the Academy Award and the Golden Globe for Best Adapted Screenplay.

 The film starred Kate Winslet, Hugh Grant, the late Alan Rickman, and Greg Wise (whom Thompson later married.)
-Supporting roles went to familiar British actors Gemma Jones, Robert Hardy, Tom Wilkinson, Harriet Walter, Imelda Staunton and Hugh Laurie.
+Supporting roles went to familiar British actors Gemma Jones, the late Robert Hardy, Tom Wilkinson, Harriet Walter, Imelda Staunton and Hugh Laurie.

 Sense and Sensibility, the book, isn’t my most favorite of Jane Austen’s plots, falling behind Persuasion but perhaps coming a bit before Pride and Prejudice for that ranking.
 But this film adaptation didn’t suffer from a single misstep, as far as I’m concerned.
 Every bit of dialogue, every camera angle, the costumes, the locations…heck, even the lighting…was superb!